Conservation Projects

 Ngorongoro Conservation Area

-This UNESCO World Heritage site balances wildlife protection with human habitation:
+This UNESCO World Heritage site balances wildlife protection with human habitation.

 - Maasai pastoralist integration